Godot008/DL_IndivProj/README.md

 ## Project Objective

-This individual project will examine ability to apply deep learning learning architectures and address challenges relating to complex, real world problems.
+This individual project will demonstrate an ability to apply deep learning learning architectures and address challenges relating to complex, real world problems.

 ## Quick Start